Skip to content

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

 The desk-form bricks lose the folding prongs and pocket portability of the travel bricks, but they pick up extra ports, a flatter footprint, and usually a better dollar-per-watt ratio.
-We use one at home and a Prime in the work bag.
+That makes a desk brick and a travel brick a sensible split if you charge in both places.

 #Should You Buy a 30W or a 65W Brick?